Xiangyang1984/Gcluster/README.txt

 # Gcluster_v1.01
 Gcluster is a simple tool for visualizing and comparing genome contexts for massive genomes.
 It is freely available at http://www.microbialgenomic.com/Gcluster_tool.html and https://github.com/Xiangyang1984/Gcluster_v1.01 under an open source GPLv3 license.
-It is a stand-alone Perl application, which requires MCL, NCBI BLAST+ and several Perl Modules (GD, GD::SVG) to be installed before use.
+It is a stand-alone Perl application, which requires MCL, NCBI BLAST+ and several Perl Modules (e.g. GD, GD::SVG) to be installed before use.

 1. Installation of required Perl modules and programs